 Please review the following options available for recreation and enjoyment in and around Covington, Ohio.

 Greenville Falls has 92 acres and nearly 1 mile of trail.
 It’s a wonderful place to take a stroll, admire historical features and view wildlife.
 Situated along Greenville Creek, Greenville Falls State Scenic River Area is full of unique natural features.
 The 20 foot cascading waterfall is a beautiful sight in any season.
-Also along the river is a natural limestone arch formed by flowing water.
+Also along the river is a natural limest

 Stillwater has 260 acres with 3 miles of trails that go through varying ecosystems, making it a perfect place to hike or cross-county ski.
 Enjoy the shelter with electricity and a grill for your next picnic or sit at one of the benches to bird watch.
 Stillwater Prairie Reserve is situated along the Scenic Stillwater River.
 A circular hiking trail passes through fields, woodlands, marshy habitats and shrub lands.